7amo10/Complete-Data-Structures-and-Algorithms-tutorial/8.Tree_BinaryTree/README.md

 ![Screenshot](https://github.com/7amo10/Complete-Data-Structures-and-Algorithms-tutorial/blob/main/8.Tree_BinaryTree/assests/1.What%20is%20Tree.png)

-And here is the structure of Tree to know a full knowledge of it.
+And here is the structure of the Tree to know a full knowledge of it.

-### **why Tree?**
+### **Why Tree?**
 - Quicker and Easier access to the data
-- Store hierarchical data, like folder structure, organization structure, XML/HTML data.
+- Store hierarchical data, like folder structure, organization structure, and XML/HTML data.
-- There are many different types of data structures which performs better in various situations
+- Many different types of data structures perform better in various situations
 - Binary Search Tree, AVL, Red Black Tree, Trie

 ![Screenshot](https://github.com/7amo10/Complete-Data-Structures-and-Algorithms-tutorial/blob/main/8.Tree_BinaryTree/assests/2.Tree%20Terminology.png)